Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Like you, I'm someone who makes stuff for the web.

-Like you, that means: I sit in front of my monitor from 9-5 (sometimes later, especially when there's _just one more bug to kill!_).
+Like you, that means I sit in front of my monitor from 9-5 (sometimes later, especially when there's _just one more bug to kill!_).

-**Newsflash: this behaviour isn't the best for our postures or mental health (a.k.a. mental wellbeing)**
+**Newsflash: this behaviour isn't the best for our postures or mental health**

 So shortly after noticing the effects of my habits as a developer, I started searching for habits that would help _counteract_ this practice of being in front of the screen for hours on end.

 ## But First, Why Listen to Me?

-Not to brag or anything but I'm kind of a big deal.

-See, I have a degree in Human Physiology, Genetics, and Psychology so I sort of know how our bodies and brains work in creating a complex, highly-functional organism capable of critiquing tech tweets...
+I have a degree in Human Physiology, Genetics, and Psychology so I sort of know how our bodies and brains work in creating a complex, highly-functional organism capable of critiquing tech tweets...

-Lol, I don't remember a damn thing from that degree so ignore my 'credentials' because I don't have any.
-The only way you can trust me is to listen to this and nod if you feel me:
+Ha!
+I don't remember a damn thing from that degree so ignore my 'credentials' because I don't have any.
+The only way you can trust me is check this 👇 and nod if you get me:

 1. ❌ aching eyeballs
 1. ❌ sore back
 1. ❌ grumpy about bugs
 1. ❌ headache at lunchtime
 1. ❌ writer's block (but with code)
-1. ❌ the eternal suffering of life as a developer (No?
-Just me?
-Jk, I love this stuff but sometimes it's hard).
+1. ❌ the eternal suffering of life as a developer (Jk, I love this stuff but sometimes it's hard).

 > Now, what if I told you I had the cure to at least 87.5% [(quick maths)](https://www.youtube.com/watch?v=3M_5oYU-IsU) of these problems?